Our Dunwoody Truck Accident Lawyers Fight for Your Rights

 Who can be held responsible for a truck accident?

-Multiple parties may be liable.
+Multiple people and companies may be liable for a trucking crash.
 This includes the truck driver, the trucking company, a cargo loader, or a maintenance contractor.
-A truck accident lawyer will investigate to determine which parties failed in their duty of care.
+A truck accident lawyer will investigate to determine which parties were negligent.

 What should I do right after a truck accident?